May 11, 2020

 Getting a degree is hard work, but sometimes choosing what to study can be the hardest part!
 The options can be overwhelming, and you might not know where to begin, but you can find a degree that works for you as you seek to understand yourself and align your life with your end goals.

 What do you enjoy?
 What are you good at?
 What would you like to achieve in your life?
 To find the answers to these questions, you might try taking a few career-interest tests and even a few personality tests to help you understand your interests and what areas of work you would do well in.

 The 16 personalities test, for example, can give you insights about your likes, relationships, and work environments you might enjoy.
-Typefocus is great to help you explore different career options (use the access code: BYU 25).
+Typefocus is great to help you explore different career options (current access codes are available through BYU-I).